 Here are 3 specific actions 8th -10th grade students can take to build a solid foundation for the SAT and ACT:

 1) Add a daily regime of challenging periodical reading, starting with The New York Times or other sophisticated daily newspaper.
 (News aggregate newsletters are not recommended because it is important to build skills in sifting through the material and choosing for oneself.)

 – Read at least 10 minutes/day: short articles in the New York Times, Wall Street Journal or Washington Post are ideal.

 – Read a sampling of the top stories and at least read the headlines – especially in those topics that are more difficult, e.g. politics.

 – Then read whatever topic in the paper interests you and also the opinion pieces (editorials, reviews of movies, etc).
 Movie reviews can be fun and easy for students to relate to if they’ve seen the films.
 This type of writing is very helpful in building vocabulary and rhetorical skills and comprehension.

 3) Use official CollegeBoard practice PSATs to build math skills, tackling only those topics that are within range of subjects you’ve learned in school.
-Rather, than tackling an entire timed section in Math, do individual problems, reviewing the answers and explanations afterwords.
-Advanced students may want to purchase PWN the SAT Math text to take advantage of the challenging quizzes offered to textbook owners.
+Rather than tackling an entire timed section in Math, do individual problems, reviewing the answers and explanations afterwards.
+Advanced students may want to purchase PWN the SAT Math text to get a head start on test math – and take advantage of the challenging quizzes offered to textbook owners.

 When should students begin their test prep in earnest?
 Summer between sophomore and junior year is the best time to do a formal course or tutoring program, continuing at a lesser pace or with a break during junior year, depending on when tests are scheduled.
 That is the time, as well, to choose between SAT and ACT.
 Much earlier than that, students really haven’t studied enough of the material that is on the tests for the comparison to be valid.